Slabserver/slabserver.github.io/docs/documentation/minecraft/client-mods.md

-**Note: This is not a comprehensive list, just the ones we've been asked to give an explicit opinion on.
-Feel free to ask staff about a mod, and it will be listed here too.**
+# Client Mods

+**Note: If you have any further questions regarding additional mods, please contact the staff team and we'll be more than happy to update this list accordingly.**

 ## Allowed
-- Performance mods (Sodium, Optifine, Starlight, etc)
-- Zoom mods (Optifine, LogicalZoom, etc)
-- Purely informational HUD/GUI features, e.g.:
-  - MiniHUD
-  - NBT Tooltip
-  - Light level overlay
-  - Shulker box previews
-- Several visual features, e.g.:
-  - Changing brightness
-  - Disabling fog
-- Recording mods (e.g. Replay mod)
-- Automatic rejoin mods/macros

-## Partially allowed
-- Schematic blueprint mods (e.g. Litematica).
-  - "Printer" or "Easy place" features are not allowed.
-  - The `autoPickSchematicBlock` feature of TweakerMore is allowed for the remainder of Season 3.
-We will decide whether to continue allowing this feature for Season 4 at a later date.
-- Mini-map mods, but cave views and entity radars must be disabled.
-- Some inventory management features are allowed:
-  - Item scrolling ¹
-  - Moving multiple stacks at a time (e.g. "Move matching items" in Inventory Profiles Next)
-  - Continuous crafting ²
-  - Inventory sorting ¹, limited to your own inventory and containers.
-Do not sort other people's items without their permission.
-  - Auto refill of items in hand slots, except for totems, potions, or other items that give a competitive advantage over other players.
-  - Other features are not allowed.
-Please contact staff if you'd like to see other features considered.
-- Free camera is allowed for the following uses:
-  - Inspecting your own contraptions, farms, and builds.
-  - Inspecting others' contraptions, farms, and builds, with the owner's or staff's permission.
-  - Getting an alternative perspective of the immediate surroundings visible to you. e.g. the exterior of a build on the surface, or the interior of a room you are in.

-¹ Inventory features like chest sorting and item scrolling may spam CoreProtect logs and make it extremely difficult to perform container checks.
-Keep this in mind if you'd like your valuables to be protected from theft.

-² Allowed as long as the feature emulates a simple "click and drag" macro, e.g. the one from Inventory Profiles Next.
-One-click crafters, e.g. from Item Scroller, are not allowed.

-## Not allowed
-- Free camera is not allowed for the following uses
-  - Inspecting others' contraptions, farms, or builds without permission.
-  - Viewing or finding natural features or resources not visible to you, including caves, spawners, mineshafts, strongholds, or ancient cities.
-  - Viewing or finding entities not visible to you, except within your own builds or with the owner's or staff's permission.
-  - Viewing or finding players not visible to you, except with the subject’s or staff’s permission.
-- "Printer" or "Easy place" features are not allowed in Litematica or similar mods.
-- Cave views and entity radars are not allowed in mini-map mods.
-- Any "hacked" clients (e.g. Wurst)
-- Any x-ray clients or resource packs
+The following mods are fully permitted on our servers and approved by the staff team.

+- **Performance Mods**
+*e.g., Sodium, Optifine, Starlight*

+- **Zoom Mods**
+  *e.g., Optifine, LogicalZoom*

+- **HUD/GUI Informational Features**
+  *e.g., MiniHUD, NBT Tooltip, Light Level Overlay, Shulker Box Previews*

+- **Visual Adjustment Features**
+  *e.g., Brightness changes, Fog disabling*

+- **Recording Mods**
+  *e.g., Replay Mod*

+- **Automatic Rejoin Mods/Macros**

+## Partially Allowed

+- **Schematic Blueprint Mods**
+  *e.g., Litematica*
+    - The "Printer" and "Easy Place" features are not allowed.
+    - The `autoPickSchematicBlock` feature from TweakerMore is allowed.

+- **Mini-Map Mods**
+  *e.g., Xaero's Minimap*
+    - Cave views and entity radars must be disabled.

+- **Inventory Management Mods**
+  *Only the following inventory management features are permitted.
+Please contact the staff team if you would like additional features to be considered.*
+    - **Item Scrolling**¹
+    - **Moving Multiple Stacks at Once**
+        *e.g., “Move matching items” in Inventory Profiles Next*
+    - **Continuous Crafting**
+        *Permitted only when emulating a "click and drag" macro, such as the one in Inventory Profiles Next.
+One-click crafting, such as in Item Scroller, is not permitted.*
+    - **Inventory Sorting**¹
+        *Permitted only for your own inventories and containers; do not sort others' items without their permission.*
+    - **Auto-Refilling Items in Hand Slots**
+        Permitted except for items that give a competitive advantage (e.g., totems, potions).

+- **Free Camera Mod**
+  *Permitted only when:*
+    - Inspecting personal contraptions, farms, or builds.
+    - Viewing other players' builds with permission from the owner or staff team.
+    - Getting an alternative perspective of your immediately visible surroundings (e.g., the exterior of a nearby surface build, or an interior you are currently located within).

+<sup>¹ Inventory features like chest sorting and item scrolling often spam our CoreProtect logs, making container checks extremely difficult.
+Keep this in mind if you wish to protect valuables from theft.</sup>

+## Not Allowed

+- **Free Camera Misuse**
+  *Not allowed when:*
+    - Inspecting others' builds, contraptions, or farms without permission.
+    - Seeking natural features or resources (e.g., caves, spawners, mineshafts, strongholds) not visible from your location.
+    - Viewing entities not visible to you, except within your own builds or with permission from the owner or staff team.
+    - Viewing players not visible to you, except with permission from the owner or staff team.

+- **"Printer" and "Easy Place" Features**
+  *Not allowed in Litematica or any similar mods.*

+- **Cave Views and Entity Radar Features**
+  *Not allowed in Xaero's Minimap or any similar mods.*

+- **X-Ray Clients or Resource Packs**

+- **Hacked Clients**
+  *e.g., Wurst*